Fictitious-Rotor/Prosperity-Website/content/wiki/faq.md

 # World

+#### What minecraft version is the server running?

+The server is running 1.19.2 with Fabric and Carpet Mod.

 #### Why aren't hostile mobs spawning?

-On this server have have built a mobswitch for the overworld and nether, which will prevent hostile mobs from spawning in these areas while they're enabled.
+On this server we have built a mobswitch for the overworld and nether, which will prevent hostile mobs from spawning in these areas while they're enabled.
 You can find the locations for these in the `#points-of-interest` channel in Discord.

 #### Where is ...?